What-a-stupid-username/VRender/README.md

 `./FindOptiX.sh 'YOUR_OPTIX_INSTALL_ROOT_DIR'                 `

-Open Cmake, click Configure, change generator of Cmake to VS2017 Win64.
+Open CMake, click Configure, change the generator of CMake to VS2017 Win64.
 After everything is done, click Generate.

 Open VRenderer.sln and build the project.